Obechar-Digital-Business-Line/maze-runner/README.md

 ### bot.py

-Let's writy bot.py which represents as your bot and reads the **maze_metadata.json** and writes the next action to a file named `action.txt` iteratively.
+Let's develop bot.py which represents as your bot.
+What it does is to read the **maze_metadata.json** and write the next action to a file named `action.txt` iteratively.
 The command line to run bot.py in terminal must follow this:

 ```
 python bot.py -i maze_metadata.json -o action.txt